shame

 7. Replace feelings of shame with compassion.
 When your feelings of shame surface, replace them with compassion, empathy, and acceptance for yourself.
 Acknowledge the negative feelings, but remind yourself that you can get through this.

 This new perspective will help you to heal.
-The positive shift in your thinking will move you forward so that you feel better as a person and as a parent.
+The positive shift in your thinking will move you forward, helping you feel better as a person and as a parent.

 The ultimate lesson all of us have to learn is unconditional love, which includes not only others but ourselves as well. ~ Elisabeth Kubler-Ross